CHAPTER 2

 The Office Button

-When Microsoft Excel opens, it displays an interface divided
+When Microsoft Excel opens, it displays an interface divided into various sections.

 The top section displays a long bar also called the title bar.